ashirviskas/minemizer/README.md

 Pros
 - Most efficient for token usage among tested formats
 - Human Readable
-- Simple format (basically CSV when data is flat)
+- Simple format - basically CSV when data is flat
 - Simple implementation with no dependencies
+- Second highest accuracy benchmarks on tested LLMs (YAML won in some cases, but at much higher token usage and within margin of error)
 - Flexible
-- No regex in the core, so human readable.
+- No regex in the core, so it is human readable

 Cons
 - Not battle tested
-- Not a standard format, so smaller LLMs may not know what to do with it.
-Bigger LLMs should have no issue, but I can't confirm or deny before I have done any proper benchmarks.
+- Not a standard format
+- Not finalized yet
 - Cannot convert the data back to the original format (no parser implemented yet)

 PRs are very welcome!